 -

 Cultivate empathy and patience.
 Teaching can be frustrating at times.
-Students learn at different paces, and some may struggle with the material.
-It's important to be patient and understanding, and to provide students with the support they need to succeed.
+Students learn at different paces, and some may struggle with the material. don't forget to be patient and understanding, and to provide students with the support they need to succeed.
 Put yourself in your students' shoes and try to understand their perspectives.

 -